 Off Flinders Lane, City

-Hosier Lane is the hottest lane in the entire city – it’s one of the city’s most popular tourist attractions.
+Hosier Lane is the busiest lane in the entire city, and one of Melbourne’s most popular tourist attractions.
 Its entire walls are covered in street art, mostly stencils from local artists.
 It’s a shining example of Melbourne’s laneway scene.
 The best piece is by local artist Adnate – a portrait of an Aboriginal boy that overlooks the entire lane.

 Flinders Lane, City

 Named after the legendary Australian rock band, AC/DC Lane is home to some incredible street art.
 The highlight is a towering piece of a young man carrying an uprooted tree.
 There’s also several tributes to Malcolm Young, the rhythm guitarist of AC/DC who passed in 2017.

 Little Bourke St, City